 Fear is another big item that is part of the ‘other guy’ list.
-The bible tells us that God has not given us the spirit of fear but of love, power, and of a sound mind.
+The Bible tells us that God has not given us the spirit of fear but of love, power, and a sound mind.
 Technically, fear is not a feeling.
 Fear is a belief system.
 The belief is that hurt and pain are near, and we have to guard against it, even if that ‘thing’ isn’t there.
 When we walk in that life based on fear, we can count on making terrible decisions.
+Can you imagine always walking around in fear of something bad happening to you?
+Can you imagine how stressful it can be to consider everything around you as a threat?
+Constant fear can lead to living in constant flight or fight mode, which increases the production of the stress hormone cortisol.
+Excess cortisol causes its own host of problems, such as weight gain, bad skin, inflammation, and mood swings.

-Can you imagine walking around in fear of something bad happening to you at any moment?
-When do you get to enjoy life?
-When do you get to be happy, and when do you and peace get to hang out together?
+If you keep living this way, then when do you get to enjoy life?
+When do you get to be happy, and when do you get to be at peace?
+When do you just relax and get to hang out with your loved ones?
 I believe that this is what often keeps folks who have experienced traumatic events from enjoying life.
-They are constantly on guard, believing that danger is ever present.
-Making choices does not require feelings, just the knowledge of our positive character that is based on godly morals and our beliefs.
-It is always to know than to feel.
-Romans tells us: And we know that all things work together for good to them who love the Lord and to the called according to His purpose.
-We have to know the choice.
-We do not have to ‘feel’ to choose.
-Our feelings are great, but they must not be what We rely on to make an informed decision.
+Past trauma keeps them on guard, and their brain convinces them that danger is ever-present.
+However, there’s good news: making choices does not require feelings, just the knowledge of our positive character that is based on godly morals and our beliefs.
+Romans tells us: “And we know that all things work together for good to them who love the Lord and to the called according to His purpose.”
+We simply have to know our choices.
+We do not have to ‘feel’ in order to choose.
+Our feelings have a purpose, but they must not be what we rely on to make an informed decision.
 Our brain was created for that.
 It is ok to have fun and enjoy life.
 All of those things happen at the moment: enjoying life, having fun, etc.

 David said in the Psalms: Though I walk through the valley of the shadow of death, I will fear no evil for thou are with me.
-The interesting thing about what David said is that there is a shadow.
-The only thing that can make a shadow is light.
-There is always light.
-Always.
-David was talking about the light of God in his life, always.
-You always have character traits to choose, always.
-There is never a day that goes by that this choice is not yours to own and practice.
-You always have a choice.
+Something interesting about what David said is that there is a shadow.
+Shadows only occur when there’s light.
+We must remember that there has been and always will be light.
+Here, David was referring to the light of God in his life, which is ever-present.
+You always have character traits to choose from.
+And there’s never a day that this choice is not yours to own and practice.